6

 In development

 Almost every meaningful thing an adult does happens in a group: a workplace, a marriage, a community.
-This final module teaches the skills of cooperation.
-Children work in small groups where each member must write and present their own contribution independently, learning that teamwork means everyone carries their share.
-They practice greeting group members, letting everyone have their say, and the specific skill of politely declining someone's idea while proposing an alternative.
+This final module teaches the skills of working with other people.
+Children practice resolving disagreements, leading without steamrolling, and contributing to a shared outcome while letting everyone have their say.
+They learn the specific skill of politely declining someone's idea while proposing an alternative, and the value of following someone else's lead when that's the right move.

 What children learn